 In considering DGR reform, it would be helpful to understand when these standards will be established in the regulations, and how they will interact with the governance and integrity measures discussed in the DGR Discussion Paper.

-In particular, the external conduct standards are likely to be a sound integrity mechanism for applying a consistent standard for all charities and DGRs operating overseas, and could replace the requirements currently included under the OAGDS guidelines (which only relate to this type of DGR category) relating to terrorism and money laundering.
+As stated above, we are concerned there is currently a gap in oversight and accountability for PBIs which operate overseas.
+The external conduct standards are likely to be a sound integrity mechanism for applying a consistent standard for all charities and DGRs operating overseas, and could replace the requirements currently included under the OAGDS guidelines (which only relate to this type of DGR category) relating to terrorism and money laundering.